aedinhorkan/aedinhorkan/README.md

 ## 🔬 Final Year Project: Modeling the Wound Healing Process
 As part of my final year project, I developed a series of three progressively complex mathematical models to simulate the wound healing process in cell culture.
 The project lasted six months and was a blend of theoretical physics and computational biology.
 I used Python to:
 - Develop and refine the models
-- Simulate the biological process and analyze the results
+- Simulate the biological process and analyse the results
 - Visualize the data and interpret the outcomes

 This project honed my skills in Python programming, data visualization, and the application of mathematical models to real-world biological systems.